International Carnivorous Plant Society

 Carnivorous Plant Newsletter is also archived at the Biodiversity Heritage Library.

-If you need a copy of an embargoed article for scientific purposes, please contact us using our membership website, icps.clubexpress.com.
+If you need a copy of an embargoed article for scholarly purposes, please contact us using our membership website, icps.clubexpress.com.

 More information about CPN is available on the main ICPS Website.